 UHECRs with energies above around E = 5 EeV are widely assumed to be of extragalactic origin due to two main reasons: There are no known sites in our galaxy able to produce cosmic rays of such high energies; and UHECRs appear to come from directions that lie outside of the galactic plane.
 As the Galactic magnetic field is not strong enough to deflect particles at these high energies, they cannot have originated within our galaxy.
-The reason for this is the Galactic magnetic field: Since cosmic rays are charged particles, they will be deflected in the magnetic field of the Galaxy before they can reach us - the higher the CR energy, the less deflection of their propagation path.
+The reason for this is the Galactic magnetic field: since the cosmic rays are relativistic charged particles, they will be deflected in the magnetic field before they can reach us.
 This motion is described by the Larmor radius of curvature in a uniform magnetic field for a relativistic charged particle.